 When it comes to crypto-investing, this is a good rule to live by:

 Only invest as much money as you can afford to risk.

-Cryptocurrencies can swing wildly upwards in value as well.
+Cryptocurrencies can swing wildly upwards in value.
 Fortunes were made in 2017 and early 2018; and now we wait patiently for the next parabolic move.
 November of 2017 is when the initial parabolic bull run began.
-It's possible the next big bull run will begin in November/December of 2019, and into 2020.
+It's possible the next big bull run will begin in November/December of 2020.

 If prices drop and investors begin to worry, it's likely too much money was invested.
-Stick with the "maximum 10" rule.
-Or better yet, invest just 1%-5% at first, and gradually increase holdings if you get more comfortable with cryptos and how they work.
+Stick with the "maximum 50" rule.
+Or, better yet, invest just 10%-15% at first, and gradually increase holdings when you get more comfortable with cryptos and how they work.

 If cryptos drop in price and are worth less than what was paid for them, you only lose money if they've been sold at a loss.
 Some people panic-sell for a loss; this is normally not a good idea.
 The good cryptos that I write and talk about will likely bounce back if they've dipped — and then some.